Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 The clinical picture of recurrent pancreatitis varies depending on the stage of the disease.
 During the period of exacerbation, the patient is diagnosed with dyspeptic and pain syndrome, signs of endocrine and exocrine insufficiency.

-The patient complains about:
+The patient complains of:

 Forecast